 Netflix’s Transatlantic tells the story of how Varian Fry and the Emergency Rescue Committee helped thousands of refugees flee France during World War II.
-Read how the organization became the International Rescue Committee and how we’ve continued to support people facing conflict and crisis for the past 90 years.
+Read how the organisation became the International Rescue Committee and how we’ve continued to support people facing conflict and crisis for the past 90 years.

-American branch of the European-based International Relief Association (IRA) is founded at the suggestion of Albert Einstein to assist Germans suffering under Hitler.
+American branch of the European-based International Relief Association (IRA) founded at the suggestion of Albert Einstein to assist Germans suffering under Hitler.
 Refugees from Mussolini's Italy and Franco's Spain are later assisted.

 IRA and ERC join forces under the name International Relief and Rescue Committee, later shortened to the International Rescue Committee.

 The IRC, at the end of World War II, initiates emergency relief programs, establishes hospitals and children's centers and starts refugee resettlement efforts in Europe.
 With the descent of the Iron Curtain in 1946, the IRC initiates resettlement program for East European refugees, which continues until the end of the Cold War.

 The IRC intensifies its aid in Europe with Project Berlin, providing food to the people of West Berlin amid increased Soviet oppression.

 Leo Cherne, a board member since 1946, elected IRC Chairman, a position he would hold for 40 years.

 In South Vietnam, the IRC begins a program to aid one million refugees following defeat of the French by the North Vietnamese.
 The program develops into a vast, long-range relief and resettlement effort for Indochinese refugees: Vietnamese, Laotians and Cambodians.

 The IRC starts resettlement and relief programs for Hungarian refugees after the revolution is crushed by Soviet forces.

 An IRC resettlement program begins for Cuban refugees fleeing the Castro dictatorship and for Haitian refugees escaping the Duvalier regime.